Loulaan/researchWork/README.md

-# Research Work
+# Change-point detection by the SSA method
-Heterogeneity detection using SSA method
+Change-point detection by the SSA method

 # Installation (Windows)